redwoodsteve/windowJS/README.md

 **replace**: The URL to show in history, instead of the current URL.

 > #### A bit about tab masking
 > Tab masking is where you, in most cases, open an *about:blank* page and inject HTML content into it.
-With this version, you can change the current tab's URL with another one, so > only that will show up in your history.
+With this version, you can change the current tab's URL with another one, so only that will show up in your history.
 If you don't specify a tab to replace with, then you will see the current tab in your history (but not the masked tab.)
+> If you are a bit confused, here is a video explaining it: * - insert video link here - *